 "Fairytales are more than true...

 ...Not because they tell us that dragons exist, but because they tell us that dragons can be beaten," (Neil Gaiman, Coraline epigraph credited to G. K. Chesterton 2002).
 Armed with a voice, an entourage of instruments, and a faith in the power of story, songstress and self-proclaimed "one woman tribe" Kala Farnham has set out into the world with one vision: To inspire and heal through the transformative power of musical storytelling.
-Farnham has performed at listening rooms across the country, garnering numerous awards and media attention, including the title of 2017 Rhode Island Songwriters Association Performing Songwriter Contest winner and alumni of the prestigious Johnny Mercer Songwriters Project.
-She has shared the stage with the likes of Don McLean, Tower of Power, Tony Bennett, Al Copley, and more.
+Farnham has performed at listening rooms across the country, garnering numerous awards and media attention, including the title of 2019 Rose Garden Performing Songwriter Contest winner, 2017 Rhode Island Songwriters Association Performing Songwriter Contest winner, and alumni of the prestigious Johnny Mercer Songwriters Project.
+She has shared the stage with the likes of John Gorka, David Roth, Billy McLaughlin, Christine Ohlman, Don McLean, and more.
 Drawing from a classical education and a professional career in musical theater, Kala presents hallmark reinvention of the folk tradition.
 Her passion for fairytales, ancient history, and storytelling draws audiences from around the country into reinvented worlds of alternate times and places.